Super Bowl LV Betting Offers & Free Bets: Sunday 7th February 2021

 Super Bowl Stadiums

-The stadium is used during the regular season by both the Buccaneers in the NFL and the South Forida Bulls college team.
-The venue has a seating capacity that is expendable to nearly 75,000 people for the Super Bowl (65,000 normally).
+The stadium is used during the regular season by the 49ers in the NFL and also serves as the home for the San Francisco Bowl, an annual NCAA postseason game, and a ton of college football events.
+The venue has a seating capacity that is expendable to over 71,088 people for the Super Bowl (68,500 normally).

 Future Stadiums